apple/swift-protobuf/Documentation/FAQ.md

 scoped to the Enum.

-Note: There are some issues with these transforms (especially around some edge case), but changing this code in the generator would effectively be a _breaking_ change in that code that was working could fail to compile due to changes in this algorithm.
-So any future changes would have to happen with the library moves to a new major version and is generally accepting breaking changes.
+Note: There are some issues with these transforms (especially around some edge cases), but changing this code in the generator would effectively be a _breaking_
+change: code that was working could fail to compile due to changes in this algorithm.
+So any future changes would have to happen when the library moves to a new major version, which is generally when it accepts breaking changes.

 ## What's wrong with `swift_prefix`?